chrisyrniu/chrisyrniu.github.io/_news/announcement_10.md

 ---
 layout: post
-date: 2022-11-10
+date: 2023-6-2
 inline: true
 ---

 We are organizing the [RoboDepth (Robust Out-of-distribution Depth prediction) Challenge](https://robodepth.github.io/) at [ICRA 2023](https://www.icra2023.org/).
+The recording is available [here](https://youtu.be/mYhdTGiIGCY).